On capacities of the two-user union channel with complete feedback: Channel capacity with complete feedback

 Indeed the graph of $L$ is the line segment connecting $(1/q, F(1/q))$ and $(\ta', F(\ta'))$, and $\hat{F_0}(\ta) = L(\ta)$ for all $\ta\in(1/q,\ta')$.
 As $\ta' \ge 2/(q+1)$, we obtain that It is enough to determine the sign of Compute directly $\Delta(3) = \ln\frac{3}{2}-\frac{2}{3}\ln2 < 0$ and $\Delta(4) = \ln\frac{8}{5}-\frac{9}{20}\ln3 < 0$, thus the maximizer of $M$ is the solution of the equation $L(\ta) = G(\ta)$ in $I$.
 In the cases $q \ge 5$, we estimate thus the maximizer of $M$ is simply $\frac{2}{q+1}$ and the maximum of $M$ is $G(2/(q+1))$. \end{proof}

-\begin{remark} Observe that $R(\cE_f) \le \log\binom{q+1}{2}$ is a naive bound since the output alphabet of the two-user union channel has cardinality $\binom{q+1}{2}$.
-In~\cite[Section II]{vinck85}, this result was stated for $q\ge 6$ without the technical part of the proof.
-It was also conjectured that in Theorem~\eqref{coverAchievable} a random variable $U$ of cardinality $q$ readily gives $(R,R)\in\cE_f$.
+\begin{remark} Observe that $R(\cE_f) \le \frac{1}{2}\log\binom{q+1}{2}$ is a naive bound since the output alphabet of the two-user union channel has cardinality $\binom{q+1}{2}$.
+In~\cite[Section II]{vinck85}, it was stated that equality holds in this naive bound for $q\ge 6$.
+It was then conjectured there that in Theorem~\ref{coverAchievable} a random variable $U$ of cardinality $q$ readily gives $(R,R)\in\cE_f$.
 However, the random variable $U$ used in our proof of Theorem~\ref{capacityFeedback} has cardinality $2q$, and we do not see a way to reduce its cardinality. \end{remark}